etoosamoe/eto-app/README.md

 # How to run entire app
 ## Docker Compose

-Fill in the .env file:
+Fill in the .env file in `frontend` directory:

 ```
 mv .env.example .env
 nano .env
 ```

+The run these commands from the root directory:

 ```
 docker compose pull